Our goal is to share information and products that are truly helpful to renters.

 - Your home office.
 If you’re going to set up a workspace, there are a few things to keep in mind.
 You’ll want your desk out of the way, so others aren’t disrupting you when you’re trying to do your work, but you’ll also want to be close enough to light and electrical outlets so you won’t have an inconvenient setup for your computer and other equipment.

 - Find yourself missing a few key pieces of furniture?
 You can always buy new — or find something on the cheap from OfferUp, Craigslist, and the like.
-There are also a growing number of new online furniture rental companies.
+There are also a growing number of new online furniture rental companies that make it a bit more comfortable as you move into your new apartment.

 4. Check your utilities